ShadowWhisperer/TaskKiller/README.md

 (Safely) force close all running proccesses, and services.
 I call this script from a custom cleanup script, on infected or just slow running computers.
 Build a list of running processes, sort by unique, check if it's required, then force kill it.

+This works with Windows XP Pro and all other verions after.
+Taskkill and tasklist are not part of XP Home.
+They can be downloaded from above, and placed in "C:\Windows\System32".
+They were taken from a pro version of XP, when this script was first written.

 ```diff
 - Dell / Alienware systems can cause BSOD with some pre-installed applications.